Who Increases Emergency Department Use? New Insights from the Oregon Health Insurance Experiment: Methods

 \subsection{Treatment effect heterogeneity using generalized random forests}

 We represent the treatment effect parameters in the potential outcomes framework.
-Let $D_i \in \{0,1\}$ denote the individual's Medicaid coverage.
+Let $D \in \{0,1\}$ denote the individual's Medicaid coverage.
 Also, let $Y(D)$ represent the potential outcomes associated with Medicaid receipt $(D=1)$ or otherwise $(D=0)$.
-It is well-known that the individual treatment effect, $\tau_i = Y_{i}(1)- Y_{i}(0)$ is not identified because of the fundamental problem of causal inference.
-Under additional assumptions, we can estimate aggregate estimands such as the Average Treatment Effect (ATE).
-Since Medicaid coverage is endogenous, we pursue instrumental variable estimation using Oregon's lottery assignment as an instrument, denoted by $Z_i \in \{0,1\}$.
-IV estimation identifies the LATE, that is, the ATE of Medicaid coverage for a sub-population of compliers \cite{imbens1994identification}.
+Since Medicaid coverage is endogenous, we pursue instrumental variable estimation using Oregon's lottery as an instrument, denoted by $Z \in \{0,1\}$.
+As such, let $D(Z)$ be the potential treatment status corresponding with the instrument, with $D(1)$ being the potential treatment with winning the lottery and $D(0)$ denoting the potential treatment with losing the lottery.
+Suppose that the outcome is given by a structural model of the form $Y = \mu(X) +\tau(X)D +\varepsilon$, where $X$ is a vector of covariates, $ \mu(X)$ is the mean outcome, $\tau(X)$ is the heterogeneous treatment effect, and $\varepsilon$ is the error term such that $\esp[\varepsilon|X,Z]=0$.